OpenEvalProject/evals/manuscripts/elife-29602/v2/manuscript.md

 PCR reactions, including 100 pmol of terminal primers and 1 pmol of internal primers were carried out as previously described.
 PCR products were purified using Ampure XP magnetic beads (Agencourt) on a 96-well microplate format following manufacturer’s instructions.
 DNA concentrations were measured on a Nanodrop 1000 spectrophotometer (Thermo Scientific).
 In vitro transcription reactions were described previously, followed by similar purification (using Ampure XP beads with externally added 10% PEG-8000) and quantification steps.

-## Chemical modification
+### Chemical modification

 M2, M2R and LM2R chemical mapping were carried out in 96-well format as described previously (Tian et al., 2014; Kladwang et al., 2011).
 Prior to chemical modification, 1.2 pmol of RNA was heated to 90°C for 2 min and cooled on ice for 2 min to remove secondary structure heterogeneity, then folded for 20 min at 37°C in 15 μL of 10 mM MgCl2, 50 mM Na-HEPES pH 8.0 (with or without 5 mM adenine), and returned to ambient temperature (24°C).
 RNA was modified by adding 5 μL of freshly made SHAPE reagent, 5 mg/mL 1M7 (1-methyl-7-nitroisatoic anhydride) dissolved in anhydrous DMSO.
 Modification reactions were incubated at ambient temperature for 12 min and then quenched by 5 μl of 0.5 M Na-MES pH 6.0.
 Quenches also included 1 μL of poly(dT) magnetic beads (Ambion) and 0.065 pmol of FAM-labeled Tail2-A20 primer for reverse transcription.
 Samples were separated using magnetic stands, washed thoroughly with 70% ethanol, and air-dried.
 Beads were resuspended in 5.0 μL reverse transcription mix with SuperScript III (Thermo Fisher), then incubated at 48°C for 30 min.
 RNAs were degraded by adding 5 μL 0.4 M NaOH and incubating at 90°C for 3 min.
 Solutions were cooled down on ice then neutralized with 3 μL acid quench (1.4 M NaCl, 0.6 M HCl, and 1.3 M Na-acetate).
 Fluorescent labeled cDNA was recovered by magnetic bead separation, rinsed 70% ethanol, and air-dried.
 The beads were resuspended in 10 μL Hi-Di formamide (Applied Biosystems) with 0.0625 μL ROX-350 ladder (Applied Biosystems) and eluted for 20 min.
 The eluants were loaded onto capillary electrophoresis sequencers (ABI3100 or ABI3730).

 Multi-probe chemical mapping was performed with procedures similar to SHAPE chemical mapping, with variations in the modification and quench steps.
 Specific preparations were as follows: 1% dimethyl sulfate (DMS), mixing 1 μL 10.5 M DMS into 9 μL ethanol, and then 90 μL doubly deionized water (ddH2O); 0.4% glyoxal, dilution to 1/100x of 8.8 M glyoxal; RNase V1, serial dilution to 1/1000x in storage buffer (50% glycerol, 50 mM Tris-HCl pH 7.4, 100 mM NaCl, 0.1 mM EDTA); Terbium(III), 4 mM TbCl3 in ddH2O; FMN, 2 mM flavin mononucleotide in ddH2O.
 Volumes of 5 μL of these modifier stocks were added to folded RNA solution for 12 min, except for UV treatment, in which samples were exposed directly under a hand-held 302 nm UV lamp for 3 min.
 FMN photo oxidation reactions were placed on a visible-light box during the entire 12 min reaction.
 Modifications were quenched by 5 μL of 2-mercaptoethanol for 1M7, DMS, glyoxal and RNase V1; 72 mM EDTA for Terbium(III); or ddH2O (and removal of light source) for ‘no modification’ controls, FMN, and UV.

-## CE data processing
+### CE data processing

 The HiTRACE 2.0 software was used to analyze CE (capillary electrophoresis) data (Kim et al., 2013; Yoon et al., 2011; Lee et al., 2015).
 Electrophoretic traces were aligned and baseline subtracted using linear and non-linear alignment routines as previously described (Kladwang et al., 2014).
 Sequence assignment was accomplished semi-automatically with human supervision.
 Band intensities were obtained by fitting profiles to Gaussian peaks and integrating.
 Normalization, correction for signal attenuation, and background subtraction were enabled by inclusion of referencing hairpin loop residues (GAGUA) at both 5´ and 3´ ends, 10x dilution replicates, and no-modification controls.
 Briefly, true values for saturated peaks were obtained from 10x dilutions.
 Signal attenuation was corrected from 5´ to 3´ ends based on the relative reactivity between 5´ and 3´ referencing hairpin loop intensities (Kladwang et al., 2014).
 Reactivities of SHAPE profiles were normalized against GAGUA, while other modifiers in multi-probe mapping were normalized to subsets of GAGUA which are reactive to that particular modifier.

-## Data deposition
+### Data deposition

 All chemical mapping datasets, including M2, M2R, LM2R and multi-probe mapping, have been deposited at the RNA Mapping Database (http://rmdb.stanford.edu) (Cordero et al., 2012a) under the following accession codes: ADD140_1M7_0001, ADD140_1M7_0002, ADD140_1M7_0003, ADD140_1M7_0004, ADD140_1M7_0005, ADD140_1M7_0006, ADD140_1M7_0007,ADD140_1M7_0008, ADD140_1M7_0009, ADD140_1M7_0010, ADD140_1M7_0011, ADD140_1M7_0012, ADD140_1M7_0013, ADD140_1M7_0014, ADD140_RSQ_0001, ADD140_RSQ_0002, ADD140_RSQ_0003, ADD140_RSQ_0004, ADD140_LCK_0001, ADD140_LCK_0002, ADD140_LCK_0003, ADD140_LCK_0004, ADD140_LCK_0005, ADD140_LCK_0006, ADD71_STD_0001, ADD128_STD_0001, ADD140_STD_0001, ADD140_DCP_0001, ADD140_DCP_0002, RNAPZ5_RSQ_0001, TRP4P6_RSQ_0001, 16SFWJ_RSQ_0001.

-## Simulations to infer helix frequencies and correlation values to rescue factors
+### Simulations to infer helix frequencies and correlation values to rescue factors

 All RNA families with length between 100 and 250 nt were screened from the Rfam database (http://rfam.xfam.org/) 11.0 FASTA file (Burge et al., 2013).
 A sequence from each family was randomly picked as representative, and its in silico base pair probability (BPP) matrix was simulated.
 Base pairing positions to be tested by M2R were selected from this BPP matrix, for BPP values greater than or equal to 1% over any candidate helices that could form 3 Watson-Crick pairs or more.
 (The 1% BPP cutoff conveys our knowledge that these candidate helices are likely to have finite but potentially low frequency, based on prior literature analysis or experiments; changing the cutoff to lower values such as 0.1% gave similar results and do not change conclusions of the manuscript).
 For each helix, the rescue factor metric (Equation 4), averaged over simulated M2R quartets for each base pair in the helix, and the mean BPP across those base pairs were calculated.
 The MATLAB source code for Rfam simulation and rescue factor estimates are available in a GitHub repository: https://github.com/DasLab/m2r_simulations/.
 To generate a posterior distribution over helix frequencies F given an experimental rescue factor for a helix, all RFAM samples were collected with the same number of base pairs as the candidate helix and simulated rescue factor in the same bin as the experimental rescue factor (binwidth of 0.05 was chosen to allow for sufficient sampling).
 The helix frequencies F(helix) of these samples (as shown in Figures 4 and 6) were visualized as the posterior distribution through a kernel-density estimate (with the ksdensity function in MATLAB).
 The representative helix frequency (presented in Table 1 and in main text) was taken as the median helix frequency of these RFAM samples.

-Evaluating correlation between two helices requires determining the posterior distribution over the correlation value g(helix 1,helix 2), given measurements of F(helix 1) and F(helix 1|helix 2) (see e.g., Equation 2).
+Evaluating correlation between two helices requires determining the posterior distribution over the correlation value $g(helix 1,helix 2)$, given measurements of $F(helix 1)$ and $F(helix 1|helix 2)$ (see e.g., Equation 2).
 Two sets of RFAM helix frequency samples corresponding to the experimental rescue factor for helix 1 in the wild type background and for helix 1 in the lock-helix2 mutational background were collected.
-The posterior distribution of g(helix 1,helix 2)= F(helix 1|helix 2)F(P1) was then estimated based on taking each helix 1 frequency sampled from the latter set (lock-helix2) and dividing by each helix 1 frequency sampled for the former set (wild type).
-Combination of posterior distributions for a lock-mutate-map-rescue experiments and its ‘flipped’ variant (in which helix 1 was locked, and helix 2 subjected to mutate-map-rescue) was carried out by multiplying kernel density estimates (KDE) of the posterior distributions g(helix 1,helix 2) for the two separate experiments, assuming a flat prior over correlation values.
+The posterior distribution of $g(helix 1,helix 2)=\frac{F(helix 1|helix 2)}{F(P1)}$ was then estimated based on taking each helix 1 frequency sampled from the latter set (lock-helix2) and dividing by each helix 1 frequency sampled for the former set (wild type).
+Combination of posterior distributions for a lock-mutate-map-rescue experiments and its ‘flipped’ variant (in which helix 1 was locked, and helix 2 subjected to mutate-map-rescue) was carried out by multiplying kernel density estimates (KDE) of the posterior distributions $g(helix 1,helix 2)$ for the two separate experiments, assuming a flat prior over correlation values.
 Changing the bandwidth of the KDE estimates changed posterior support values presented in the main text by less than a factor of 2.
-For g(P1,P4B), g(P2,P4A), and g(P2,P4B), which discriminated between the MWC and non-MWC models, the combination of posterior distributions was also carried out with exponential fits to the individual posterior distributions; final results for posterior support were the same within a factor of 2.
+For $g(P1,P4B)$, $g(P2,P4A)$, and $g(P2,P4B)$, which discriminated between the MWC and non-MWC models, the combination of posterior distributions was also carried out with exponential fits to the individual posterior distributions; final results for posterior support were the same within a factor of 2.